 - Step 5.
 Integrate Outcomes - The solutions and actions to reduce/remove the risks must be added back into the project plan so that the risks can be reassessed with the mitigating actions in place.
 Once all risks and privacy issues have been identified, and mitigating actions and solutions applied to reduce, eliminate, or accept the risks, the outcomes should be integrated into the project and an action plan created for developing and implementing the solutions.

 - Step 6.
 Authorisation and Recording - All stages of the DPIA must be recorded, together with sign off from the data protection lead/data protection officer and the member of the executive board who owns the organisation’s privacy strategy.
 Results of the assessment may be used as a guide should a similar project or technology be considered by the organisation in the future.

 URM’s data protection consultants have extensive experience of advising clients on DPIAs and will be pleased to assist you in undertaking your organisation’s first (or any subsequent) DPIA.
-Please complete the form below.
+Please complete the form on GDPR service page.